praharshjain/Cracking-The-Coding-Interview/README.md

 # Cracking-The-Coding-Interview
-C++ solutions to Cracking The Coding Interview 6th Ed.
+C++ solutions to problems in the book: [Cracking The Coding Interview 6th Ed.](http://www.crackingthecodinginterview.com/)